Kenny Kaos: High Voltage (1996–1998)

 After making his professional wrestling debut in 1995, Stasiowski was signed to a contract by World Championship Wrestling in 1996.
-He made his WCW debut on the March 2, 1996 episode of Saturday Night under the ring name Kenny Shaw, where he and The Shadow lost to Loch Ness in a handicap match.
-Following this, Stasiowski started training in the Power Plant, WCW's training facility, where he formed a tag team alongside Robert Knapik.
-Now renamed to Kenny Kaos and Robbie Rage respectively, the team was named High Voltage and made their debut at the April 27 house show in a losing effort to The State Patrol (Sgt.
+He made his WCW debut on the March 2, 1996 episode of WCW Saturday Night under the ring name Kenny Shaw, where he and The Shadow lost to Loch Ness in a handicap match.
+Following this, Stasiowski started training in the WCW Power Plant, WCW's training facility, where he formed a tag team alongside Robert Knapik.
+Now renamed to Kenny Kaos and Robbie Rage respectively, the team was named High Voltage and made their debut at the April 27 house show in a losing effort to the State Patrol (Sgt.
 Buddy Lee Parker and Lt.
 James Earl Wright).
-High Voltage then made their televised debut on the June 3 episode of Nitro in a losing effort to The Faces of Fear (The Barbarian and Meng).
-Kaos made his Pay-per-view debut at World War 3, where he took part in the three ring, 60 man battle royal with the winner earning a title match for the World Heavyweight Championship, but was unsuccessful.
+High Voltage then made their televised debut on the June 3 episode of WCW Monday Nitro in a losing effort to The Faces of Fear (The Barbarian and Meng).
+Kaos made his Pay-per-view debut at World War 3, where he took part in the three ring, 60 man battle royal with the winner earning a title match for the WCW World Heavyweight Championship, but was unsuccessful.
 Their team had competed against several popular tag teams in WCW, such as Harlem Heat (Booker T and Stevie Ray), Vicious and Delicious (Scott Norton and Buff Bagwell), the Faces of Fear, The Steiner Brothers (Rick and Scott) and makeshift cruiserweight teams.
-Despite this, High Voltage remained under-carders and competed on WCW's secondary shows Saturday Night, Pro and WorldWide and remained jobbers for most of their tenure.
-They appeared in New Japan Pro-Wrestling between November 1997 and February 1998 with Kaos representing in the Super Grade Tag League.
+Despite this, High Voltage remained under-carders and competed on WCW's secondary shows WCW Saturday Night, WCW Pro and WCW WorldWide and remained jobbers for most of their tenure.

+High Voltage appeared in New Japan Pro-Wrestling between November 1997 and February 1998 with Kaos representing in the Super Grade Tag League.

 High Voltage wrestled their final match on the September 5 house show, where they defeated the Dancing Fools (Disco Inferno and Alex Wright).
 High Voltage subsequently split due to Rage suffering an injury.